megnergit/Wildfire_Consideration_W1/README.md

 At first, I was puzzled.
 The fast alarm would be a question that one can monetize most easily.
 Why this topic looks almost circumvented?

-My understanding after some research is that, indeed everbody wants to tackle the fast alarm, but it is __technically highly challenging__, or nearly impossible.
+My understanding after some research is that, indeed everybody wants to tackle the fast alarm, but it is __technically highly challenging__, or nearly impossible.
 The following is the line of thought.